Zolotuchina/stochastic-oscillator-backtest/README.md

 data they are evaluated on, so the "optimised" result is in-sample and will overstate real performance.
 There is no walk-forward validation, no slippage and no risk-free rate in the Sharpe ratio.

+The buy-and-hold comparison above shows the main limitation of mean-reversion signals on a strongly trending stock.